Samuel Allsopp & Sons: Issue of shares, financial problems

 Allsopps was incorporated as a public limited company in 1887 under the style Samuel Allsopp & Sons Limited.
 There were scuffles at the doors of the bank in the City as potential investors fought for copies of the prospectus, but within three years, these investors were demanding their money back as the returns were much lower than predicted.
 Under Samuel Allsopp, who became the 2nd Lord Hindlip on the death of his father, Allsopps lurched from crisis to crisis.
 A lack of tied houses, in addition to the ambitious 1897 introduction of a lager plant, which did not meet sales expectations, proved to be a major financial burden.
 With the difficult trading conditions for beer at the beginning of the 20th century, many Burton breweries were forced to close down or amalgamate.
 After a failed attempt at a merger with Thomas Salt and Co and the Burton Brewery Company in 1907, Allsopp's fell into the hands of the receivers in 1911.
 The receiver, Sir William Barclay Peat, brought in John J. Calder, a 45-year-old experienced brewery manager from Alloa in Scotland to revive the business.

 Merger, Allsopp name dropped

+An advertisement to right background for Allsops on the window of Hynes pub in Railway Street, Dublin in 1921.

 The company's capital was restructured, Calder proceeded to acquire smaller breweries in order to expand Allsopp's tied house estate, and the business continued trading.
 In 1921, Calder transferred the idle lager plant to Alloa, where it later produced the forerunner brands of Skol lager.
 In 1935, Samuel Allsopp & Sons merged with Ind Coope Ltd to form Ind Coope and Allsopp Ltd. The Allsopp name was dropped in 1959, and in 1971 Ind Coope was incorporated into Allied Breweries.